Dr David Kerry Chisholm

 Active creative research:

-Commission from Alex Raineri "Lombard" for Piano (World Premiere Brisbane October 2019)
+Commission from Alex Raineri "Lombard" for solo Piano (World Premiere Brisbane October 2019)

-Commission from San Francisco Contemporary Music Players "From the power of ten" for bass flute, bass/contrabass clarinet, contrabassoon, piano, cello, double bass, and 4-part low-fi electronics (March 2020 premiere delayed until October 2021, due to COVID-19 San Francisco)
+Commission from San Francisco Contemporary Music Players "deepfake" for bass flute, bass/contrabass clarinet, contrabassoon, piano, cello, double bass, and 4-part low-fi electronics (March 2020 premiere delayed until April 2022, due to global pandemic)